 - City of Windsor Parks and Rec. offers a 10% discount for special needs children

 - Check out the local community rec. centre in your area, many offer parent and baby swimming, yoga and stroller fitness classes.

-- Mother Care-Support for New Moms (Comcare Health Services) 519-966-5200: Personal Support Workers provide support by doing a variety of tasks such as; meal prep., prepare formula, light housekeeping, care for older children and assist mom with infant care.
+- Mother Care-Support for New Moms (Paramed Health Services) 519-966-5200: Personal Support Workers provide support by doing a variety of tasks such as; meal preparation, prepare formula, light housekeeping, care for older children and assist mom with infant care.
+Fees do apply.

 Parent Support Groups:

 - Our members are divided into the following age groups: Newborn – 5 years, 6 – 12 years, 13 – 21 years, and 22 + (Adults).
 Connections are made with other parents through events and activities planned by the group leaders of each age group.